All Episodes

 And Dr. Spencer said, I saw that story.

-The 50% chance that North Pole will be ice-free this summer, I'd like to take those odds.
+There's a 50% chance the North Pole will be ice-free this summer.

 If anybody'd bet me $1,000, I would take those odds.

-And then he said, Let me show you this.
+And then he said, let me show you this.

 The latest chart shows the Arctic has more sea ice right now than this time last year.

-You can compare the beginning and end of the one year plots, because they got the chart here.
+You can compare the beginning and end of the one-year plots because they got the chart here.

-Now the the I describe this chart.
+Now, I describe this chart.

 Now the trend line's going down.

-But the trend line was also going down at the exact same time in uh 2007 at this time of year.
+But the trend line was also going down at the exact same time in 2007 at this time of year.

-And it bottomed out at three million, fifty percent.
+And it bottomed out at 3 million.

 They don't know what's going to happen.